 Complement your Shopify store by selling on Amazon

 At first glance, Amazon can seem like a challenger to your small business: a global marketplace, a massive audience, a go-to destination for consumer search.
-However, when approached properly, Amazon can actually help you make money online.
+However, when approached properly, Amazon can actually help entrepreneurs make money online.

 Listing optimization can help you get discovered by a global audience and unlock new markets for you.
 In-Amazon promotions can elevate your brand atop the competition, giving you center stage in front of a highly qualified audience.